contractlevel/yield/README.md

 - more stablecoin support (swapping to one with higher yield opportunities, such as USD1, USDT, etc.)
 - more chains
-- more yield strategies/protocols (such as Euler)
+- more yield strategies/protocols (such as Euler, Morpho)
 - fees (and automated Chainlink service payments)
 - svm compatability
 - ccip calldata compression (should use solady.libZip for compressing/decompressing depositData, withdrawData and strategy struct)